eduardomottoni/CarAuction/README.md

 ## Architectural Decisions

+### .NET Core 9.0
+There is no reason to start a new project with an older version of .NET Core

+### logging
+The placeholder for future logging implementation would be Console.WriteLine for now.

+### Design Patterns
+- **Repository Pattern:** To separate the data access logic from the business logic
+- **Dependency Injection:** To inject the repository into the controller

+### Attributes
+- **bid as decimal:** For currency values precision
+- **year as string**: To allow input of years like "2022-2023" or "22/23" ; tradeoff: not ideal for searching queries
+- **load capacity as string**: To allow input of values like "1000 kg" or "1 ton"

 ### API x Frontend Architecture
 I used a separate API and frontend approach to connect .NET with React.
 - **Pros:** Modularity, flexibility, easy maintenance